-More than half of the men killed on the nation's roadways in 2021 were unrestrained.
-The CIOT campaign focuses on 18- to 34-year-old men because they are among the highest-volume groups involved in these unrestrained fatal crashes.
-The campaign seeks to reach and influence these drivers through an omnichannel paid media campaign to reduce deaths and severe injuries on the nation's roadways.
+This campaign focuses on 18- to 44-year-old men because they are among the highest-volume groups involved in these speeding-related fatal crashes.2 The campaign seeks to reach and influence these drivers through an omnichannel paid media campaign to reduce deaths and severe injuries on the nation's roadways.

 Tracking overall trends in media consumption among the target audience and their shared interests, passions and affinity groups can inform tactics.
-We aim to increase engagement and impact by connecting campaign activation to audience interests and passion points.
+The campaign aims to increase engagement and impact by connecting campaign activation to audience interests and passion points.

 This media work plan also identifies delivery tactics connecting with the full breadth of the target age group for both primary and secondary audiences.

-In 2024, the 18-to 34-year-old target audience for the campaign is split between Millennials (those born between 1990-1996) and Gen Z (those born between 1997-2006).
-This plan examines overall trends for the age demographics as well as similarities and differences between these two age groups, helping identify high-performing opportunities to drive reach and engagement with the campaign message.
+This year, 93% of the campaign's 18- to 44-year-old target audience is split between Millennials (those born between 1990-1996) and Gen Z (those born between 1997-2006).

+This plan examines overall trends for the entire age demographic as well as similarities and differences between these two age groups that make up the majority of this audience, helping identify high-performing opportunities to drive reach and engagement with the campaign message.